ivonnerubio/Automatic-Document-Revision-Control/README.md

 	- Task Mode: Post
 	- Task: Automatic Revision Control On Load

-You're folder should now have the rev control :)
+Congratulations!
+Your folder should have the revision control.